frappe/erpnext_documentation/user/manual/en/accounts/accounting-entries.md

 be increased due to the investment.
 "Cash" is an asset to the company and it will be debited.

   The company needs equipments (stove, teapot, cups, etc.) and raw materials (tea, sugar, milk, etc.) immediately.
-He decides to buy from the nearest general store, "Super Bazaar" whose owner is a friend, so that, he gets some credit.
+He decides to buy them from the nearest general store, "Super Bazaar" whose owner is a friend, so that, he gets some credit.
 Equipments cost him Rs.
-2800 and raw materials worth Rs.
+2800 and raw materials Rs.
 2200.
 He pays Rs.
-2000 out of total cost which is Rs.
+2000 out of the total cost which is Rs.
 5000.

 ![A&L](/docs/assets/old_images/erpnext/assets-2.png)